-You don’t have to be a new mom to earn your right to treat yourself on a regular basis.
-But if you do happen to be a mom (like me), you have all the more reason to try to sneak aside some well-deserved time to yourself to do nothing else but relax and unwind (don’t forget to take some deep breaths while you are at it.
+You don’t have to be a new mom to earn the right to treat yourself special on a regular basis.
+But if you do happen to be a mom (like me), you have all the more reason to try to sneak aside some well-deserved time to yourself to do nothing else but relax and unwind—and don’t forget to take some calming deep breaths while you are at it.

 How To Make Your Own Bubble Bath

 And while I’m at it, the kids are probably tearing down the house!
-If I’m going to get a solid chunk of 10 minutes to myself, I might as well use it wisely, which is why a shower is simply a way more efficient use of my time.
+If I’m going to get a solid chunk of 10 minutes to myself, I might as well use it wisely, which is why a shower is simply a more efficient use of my time.

 Honey Vanilla Bubble Bath Recipe